huridocs/uwazi-documentation/admin-docs/working-with-entities-in-your-collection.md

 Step 1: Click on the **Library** icon ![](images/image_0.png) in the top navigation menu.

-Step 2: On the bottom right side of the screen, click on the **Create entity** button.
+Step 2: At the bottom of the screen, click on the **Create Entity** button.

 Step 3: Using the **Type** dropdown menu, select which entity template you would like to use for the new entity.
 If you need to create a new template, [refer to the instructions](https://uwazi.readthedocs.io/en/latest/admin-docs/building-info-architecture.html#how-to-create-templates) for doing so in the previous chapter.

-Step 4: Click on the **Copy from** button in the bottom right corner.
+Step 4: Click on the **Copy From** button at the bottom of the right side panel.

 Step 5: Using the search bar that has appeared, search for any part of the name of the entity that you would like to copy properties from.
 Entities containing the searched keyword will appear, alongside their corresponding type of template.